 What Does All of This Mean in Reference to Tick Control?

 An adult tick with a full belly from the blood of the deer that she is riding on, releases to lay eggs.
 The eggs hatch and the larvae ticks will find the potentially infected to feed on.
 By having deer in your yard, you attract adult ticks looking for a host and you gain more larval and nymph ticks after the eggs hatch.
 Tick tubes are made of biodegradable material and are filled with a cotton type substance that mice will seek out and use for bedding in their homes.
 This cotton material is treated with an insecticide that kills ticks but does not harm the mice.
 Mosquito Squad of Fall River and Mosquito Squad of the South Shore will strategically place these tubes around your yard.
 When the larval ticks come into contact with the cotton material while hosting with the mice, it puts a halt to the lifecycle.
 It kills the existing ticks before they have an opportunity to spread disease or reproduce.
-And we always spray our popular tick spray when we install tick tubes on your property to instantly eliminate adult ticks currently questing for their large mammal hosts.
+And we always mist our popular tick mist when we install tick tubes on your property to instantly eliminate adult ticks currently questing for their large mammal hosts.